-

 Importance of Choosing an Accredited ADN RN Program

-The significance of accreditation in ADN RN programs cannot be overstated.
-Let's explore why it is of paramount importance:
+The importance of accreditation in ADN RN programs cannot be overstated.
+When choosing an associate nursing program, it is crucial to include accreditation as a key consideration.
+Let's explore why it is so important:

-Aspiring nurses must ensure their selected programs are accredited by recognized bodies such as the Accreditation Commission for Education in Nursing (ACEN).
+Aspiring nurses must ensure their selected programs are accredited by recognized bodies such as the Accreditation Commission for Education in Nursing (ACEN) or the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA).
 While CCNE is reputable, it doesn't accredit undergraduate nursing schools; ACEN stands out as the primary accrediting body for ADN programs.

 FAQ